- Health Care, Drugs & Insurance

 Fats containing omega-3 fatty acids have been shown to reduce inflammation.
 Oily fish such as wild salmon and sardines are good sources of omega-3 fatty acids known as EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 Foods such as walnuts and flax seeds contain a different form of omega-3 fatty acid.
 Our bodies can convert this form into EPA and DHA, although in limited amounts.

 DO NOT start taking daily aspirin for any reason without consulting your doctor.
 Some people experience unpleasant and potentially dangerous side effects from aspirin use.
-People with certain medical conditions shouldn't take aspirin.
+People with certain medical conditions shouldn't take the medication.
 In addition, there are drugs that shouldn't be combined with aspirin.
-The dose of aspirin that's taken is also an important point to consider.
+The dose that's taken is also an important point to consider.

 It's very interesting that such an old medication as aspirin still has important uses, despite the creation of newer drugs.
-Aspirin is not ideal for everyone, but for some people it's a very helpful medicine.
+It's not ideal for everyone, but for some people it's a very helpful medicine.